banillie/analysis_engine/README.md

 line prompt construction process and the user should use it for guidance on what subcommands and arguments are available for use.

-analysis_engine currently has the following _subcommands_:
+analysis_engine currently has the following _arguments_:

 `initiate` The user must enter this command every time master data, contained in the core_data directory, is updated.